hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Great!

 [10:03:48](#hrgFEP3vV7rwOMooMrMoHzKZJnDdWLjCnkGb1HrLds0) <WayneCui (WayneCui)>:
 Just working on a Hessian data (java) deserialization client.
-I love `PARSE` Ì†ΩÌ∏â https://github.com/WayneCui/red-hessian/blob/main/hessian-v1-parser.red
+I love `PARSE` üòâ https://github.com/WayneCui/red-hessian/blob/main/hessian-v1-parser.red

 [10:13:21](#PP3L_DErJo-Xp63k5QQ9_All_8p5qFTyFsOccapT_Us) <hiiamboris (NOT THIS ONE)>: you might wanna `parse` the result of `enbase` on this screenshot as well